dsg-uwaterloo/ORTOA/README.md

 ### 1. OpenEnclave SDK

 Follow the installation instructions found in the [OpenEnclave documentation](https://github.com/openenclave/openenclave/blob/master/docs/GettingStartedDocs/install_oe_sdk-Ubuntu_20.04.md).
+If only using in simulation mode, you can skip step 2.

 ### 2. Apache Thrift